 - A. If your shares are registered directly in your name, you may revoke your proxy and change your vote at any time before the vote is taken at the annual meeting.
 To do so, you must do one of the following: - 1.
-Vote over the Internet or by telephone as instructed above.
-Only your latest Internet or telephone vote is counted. - 2.
+Vote over the Internet as instructed above.
+Only your latest Internet vote is counted. - 2.
 Sign and return a new proxy card.
 Only your latest dated and timely received proxy card will be counted. - 3.
 Attend the annual meeting and vote in person as instructed above.
-Attending the annual meeting will not alone revoke your Internet vote, telephone vote or proxy card submitted by mail, as the case may be.
+Attending the annual meeting will not alone revoke your Internet vote or proxy card submitted by mail, as the case may be.